 Membership recruitment is a never-ending project.
-Every year, members leave your association—they retire, change jobs or professions, go out of business, lose their professional development budget, or just vanish for unknown reasons.
-As members go out the back door, you have to keep new ones coming in the front.
+Every year, members leave your organization – they retire, change jobs or professions, go out of business, lose their professional development budget, or just leave for unknown reasons.
+As members go out the back door, you must keep new ones coming in the front.

-What strategies will guide your plan for recruiting these new members?
+So, what strategies guide your plan for recruiting these new members?
 And what tactics will you use to achieve your recruitment goals?

 How to create a membership recruitment strategy

-Creating a membership acquisition strategy gives you a way to move forward with intentionality.
+Creating a fresh membership acquisition strategy gives you a way to move forward with intentionality.
 Your ever-changing potential membership base needs engaging ways to get interested in your group, and you need the right plan to reach them.
-Keep some of these new member recruitment ideas in mind when creating membership recruitment and retention strategies.

 Understanding your members